-From the smooth and stylish design, complete with all the gold trimmings you could ask for, to its perfectly spaced keyboard, the 2017 HP Spectre x360 15 has an awful lot to offer.
+From the smooth and stylish design, complete with all the gold trimmings you could ask for, to its perfectly spaced keyboard, the HP Spectre x360 15 2017 has a ton to offer.

-It may not be quite as slim as the previous model, measuring in at 0.7 inches (17.8mm) thick instead of just 0.63 inches, but the HP Spectre x360 maintains a minimal form factor in spite of the inclusion of full-size ports and a more traditional membrane keyboard then, say, the MacBook Pro.
-That goes without mentioning its ability to fold into four different positions, making not only for a top-of-the-line laptop, but a cutting-edge (albeit massive) Windows tablet as well.
+It might not be as thin as the previous model, coming in at 0.7 inches (17.8mm) thick instead of just 0.63 inches, but the HP Spectre x360 maintains a minimal form factor in spite of the inclusion of full-size ports and a more traditional membrane keyboard then, say, the MacBook Pro.
+We haven’t even mentioned its ability to fold into four different positions, making not only for a top-end laptop, but one of the best 2-in-1 laptops (even though it is gigantic).

 Price and availability

 The HP Spectre x360 15 is available in a handful of different RAM and storage configurations in the US, but whatever the case may be, the rest of the specs are predetermined.
 The model we were sent was configured with 16GB of RAM and 512GB of PCIe storage.
 This rendition of the HP Spectre x360 15 is valued at $1,499, though it starts at $1,279 with 8GB of memory and a 256GB SSD.

 In the UK, where you can’t customize the memory and storage yourself, the Spectre x360 15 can be had for anywhere from £1,199 to £1,899.
 Meanwhile, the HP Spectre x360 15 wasn’t available in Australia at launch.